Suzi picSuzi Taylor, Director

 2023-2024 Academic Year

 Lateefat Sanni is a graduate student in Curriculum and Instructions and a graduate assistant in the Science Math Resource Center (SMRC).
 She oversees the STEM lending library.
 She holds a bachelor's degree in science education from the University of Ilorin in Nigeria.
 After graduation, Lateefat has served in different organizations as an educationist and a curriculum developer.
-Her focus is on the intersection of using technological tools to aid and improve teaching and learning in society.
+Her focus is on the intersection of using technological tools to improve teaching and learning in society.

 Mia TroskaMia Troska, Curriculum Development Intern